lubomirfiala/sulu-init/README.md

 ## Features
 - preconfigured docker dev enviroment
-- basic website structure (css resets, layouts, components)
+- webpack and basic website template (css resets, layouts, components)
-- lots of preconfigured and prestyled sulu blocks
+- preconfigured and styled sulu blocks
+  - text block
+  - image block
+  - gallery block
+  - grid block (for columns of content)
+  - flex block (for items on one line)
+  - card block
+  - button block
+  - divider block
 - simple page-list service that can be used for limited blog/article functionality

+---

 ### Disclaimers
 page-list service is meant to be used for page lists or page-based blogs/news.
 This setup can run on shared webhosting.
 If you need full-featured article service, please use [sulu/SuluArticleBundle](https://github.com/sulu/SuluArticleBundle)

+### Backlog
+- Vue search modal
+- open graph tags
+-